CameronMurphy2000/widgets-revamped/README.md

   1. Fix styling for currency select dropdown
   2. Improve styling for weather app

-> - Custom Cursor
+> - Custom Cursors

-  1. Auto Scroll Through Cursors
+  1. More Cursors
-  2. Random Cursor Button